Retatrutide and NAD+: Brief Overview

 - Heart failure, significant arrhythmia, or recent cardiac events — injectable or IV NAD+ can stress the cardiovascular system; use medical oversight or oral NR/NMN instead

-Discuss with a clinician if you have a history of cancer, gallbladder disease, diabetic retinopathy, or are on glucose-lowering medications or anticoagulants that may need adjustment.
+A history of cancer, gallbladder disease, or diabetic retinopathy, and concurrent glucose-lowering medications or anticoagulants that may need adjustment, are the profiles that warrant clinical oversight before starting.

 FAQ